 Your bonus will be based on the average monthly balance for the 12 calendar months before your account anniversary.

-Who’s eligible: Any Regions checking account holder.
-You must already have a Regions checking account to open a LifeGreen Savings account.
+Who’s eligible: Any Regions checking account holder who has a Regions checking account can open a LifeGreen Savings account and receive the bonus.